hal-uw/gpu_variability_sc22_artifact/README.md

-# Characterizing Variability in Large-Scale, Accelerator-Rich Systems
+# Experiments Ran in "Characterizing Variability in Large-Scale, Accelerator-Rich Systems" Paper

 This artifact contains code to reproduce the experiments carried out in "Not All GPUs Are Created Equal: Characterizing Variability in Large-Scale, Accelerator-Rich Systems".